-What You Need To Know About Taking Plan B And Owning Your Sex Mistakes
+What You Need To Know About Taking Plan B And Embracing Your Sex Mistakes

 UGH, so you forgot to take your pill this past week, and you might have also forgotten to use a condom last night.